alfg/alfg.github.io/projects.md

 My collection of side projects I've created over the years as a way to learn new programming languages, frameworks, and platforms.

-I open-source all of my side projects on [Github page](https://github.com/alfg).
+I open-source all of my side projects on [Github](https://github.com/alfg).

 ### SomaFM